19hours/sg-statutes/Acts/Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act.md

 [42

-### Concealing or transferring benefits of drug trafficking
+### Acquiring, possessing, using, concealing or transferring benefits of drug trafficking

 46\.—(1) Any person who —

-(a) conceals or disguises any property which is, or in whole or in part, directly or indirectly, represents, his benefits of drug trafficking; or
+(a) conceals or disguises any property which is, or in whole or in part, directly or indirectly, represents, his benefits of drug trafficking;

+[44/2007 wef 01/11/2007]

-(b) converts or transfers that property or removes it from the jurisdiction,
+(b) converts or transfers that property or removes it from the jurisdiction; or

+[44/2007 wef 01/11/2007]

+(c) acquires, possesses or uses that property,

 [44/2007 wef 01/11/2007]